Spain

 1.1 Spanish higher education system

-There are just over 70 universities in Spain of which around 50 are public and 20 are private institutions.
+There are around 100 universities in Spain of which about 70 are public and 30 are private institutions.
 Some private universities are affiliated with the Catholic Church.
 Large cities like Madrid, Barcelona and Valencia are home to the most universities.
 There are also many institutes of higher education offering more practical qualifications in art and design, for example.

 The academic year is divided into semesters and tends to be similar throughout the country.
 It starts around the 1st October and finishes at the end of June.